IMAGE RESOURCES

 BPK (Bildarchiv Preussischer Kulturbesitz)

-German agency for major museums, holds an archive of over twelve million photographs.
+German agency for major museums, holds an archive of over 12 million photographs.
 More than 100 major museums and libraries are partners of the BPK.

 International agency/focus on British art, with over three million images and videos in their collection.